ryanhabis/Teaching-projects/README.md

-# 🚀 Fun Coding Projects for Kids
+# 🚀 Coding Projects
 **Web Development (HTML/CSS/JS) & JavaScript Games**
-*A collection of engaging, hands-on projects to teach kids coding in a fun way!*
+*A collection of engaging, hands-on projects to teach coding in a fun way!*

 ---